Steak Salad Focaccia Pizza |

 The portobellos were thick and meaty, which is exactly why they're perfect as a vegetarian substitute or alternative for steak or other meats.

 I brushed them with a little olive oil and seasoned them pretty liberally with a blend of Montreal Steak Seasoning and Montreal Chicken Seasoning.
-I like to cut the steak seasoning with something else, because it's a bit too heavy on the black pepper for me.
+I like to cut the steak seasoning with something else because it's a bit too heavy on the black pepper for me.
 Use whatever blend of seasonings you like best.
 Hubbs tossed them on the grill while I prepared the Focaccia bases.
-Mushrooms are like natures little sponges and will soak up any oil that you brush on them very quickly, so don't be tempted to keep adding more.
+Mushrooms are like nature's little sponges and will soak up any oil that you brush on them very quickly, so don't be tempted to keep adding more.
 A tablespoon or two is plenty and pressing them (top side down) lightly into a plate sprinkled with your seasonings, is the best way to make the seasoning stick.

-I prepped the tomatoes, onions and cheese while the steak and mushrooms were on the grill, so that I could make the pizzas in an assembly line fashion, once everything was done and had rested a little.
-If your mixed greens aren't already washed, give them a good rinse and spin them in a salad spinner (one of my favorite inventions, btw) or use some paper toweling to dry them well.
+I prepped the tomatoes, onions and cheese while the steak and mushrooms were on the grill so that I could make the pizzas in an assembly line fashion, once everything was done and had rested a little.
+If your mixed greens aren't already washed, give them a good rinse and spin them in a salad spinner (one of my favorite inventions, btw), or use some paper toweling to dry them well.

 Brush the Focaccia(s) lightly with some good olive oil...